 Bowers & Wilkins P9 Signature

 B&W's Signature line represents the very best the company can produce, and the P9 over-ear headphones are no different.
 While on the outside they show off the finest Italian leather, it's inside the ear cups where the magic really happens.
 They're tuned by the same audio engineers who made the company's high-end 800 D3 loudspeakers, and the drivers are angled slightly towards the ear to make them sound closer to you.
-They're not limited to being used with the iPhone however, as B&W simply supplies a Lightning cable alongside the regular 3.5mm, but you can expect to pay around £699.
+They're not limited to being used with the iPhone however, as B&W simply supplies a Lightning cable alongside the regular 3.5mm.

 Libratone Q-Adapt in-ear